wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Ken:** Aaaaaghhhh!

+_Damebots both come back on stage.
+Damebot 2 is holding a container of blue eyeshadow_

-**Damebot 1**: _enters stage carrying a container of blue eyeshadow_ The digging has been a success.
-The first batch is prepared.
+**Damebot 1**: The digging has been a success.

+**Damebot 2**: _offering up the container_ The first batch is prepared.

 **Florence:** _grabbing the container_ Give me some of that, where's the mirror _strides purposefully off stage, sounds of her smearing it over her eyes, werewolf-type transformation SFX, maybe bright blue light flickers from offstage, she returns wearing a huge blue wig... she has become a super Dame_.
 I've never felt so feminine, I have become...
 Super Dame!

 _the other Dames all run offstage, shouting, give me some of that eyeshadow, I'm first etc as Florence stands triumphant and Ken looks terrified_

-**Florence:** As Super Dames, conquering one planet is just the beginning, we shall take the whole universe!
+**Florence:** I am more beautiful than ever.
+I am a queen.
+I am YOUR queen.
+I am queen of everything.
+You will bow down and worship me.
+As Super Dames, conquering one planet is just the beginning, we shall take the whole universe!
+Nothing can stand in our way!!!

 **Ken:** Ohhhhh eck!!!

 _lights out, curtains close_

-3.5 mins

 ## Act 2 Scene 3